Rhonda Paisley: Controversy

-The day after a series of "Ulster Freedom Fighters" (UFF) incendiary bombings on shops in the Republic of Ireland during July 1991, Paisley said the bombings had been "perfectly understandable" given the "betrayal" of Northern Ireland by the British government.
+The day after a series of Ulster Freedom Fighters incendiary bombings on shops in the Republic of Ireland during July 1991, Paisley said the bombings had been "perfectly understandable" given the "betrayal" of Northern Ireland by the British government.
 A serving DUP councillor at the time, Paisley was widely condemned in the Republic of Ireland and Northern Ireland.

 Legal action

 Paisley took a case to a Fair Employment Tribunal in 1998.
 The case was against the Arts Council of Northern Ireland, in which she alleged religious discrimination.
 She was awarded £24,249.
 It was ruled that she had been discriminated against on account of her religious beliefs and political opinions when applying for the post of an arts co-operation officer in 1995.
 She is a long-standing member of the Free Presbyterian Church of Ulster, which her father established.

 In March 2005 Paisley took a legal action alleging gender discrimination against the DUP, which named her father, Ian Paisley, after she failed in her application for a post in the policy and communications unit in the DUP.
 The case was settled out of court, and Paisley received an apology from the party.